 When you take on an internship or a research experience, you don’t just learn about that industry, you learn about yourself.
-This is where aha moments happen.
-Where you discover what you do and don’t like, meet people in your field and shape the skills you need.
+This is where "aha!" moments happen: where you discover what you do and don’t like, meet people in your field and begin to shape the skills you need.

 You may work up to 20 hours a week combined for all student employment, including regular and work-study jobs and assistantships (up to 40 hours per week between terms IF you are enrolled at least half time for the previous term and the next term).

 If you are an international student and want to work on or off-campus, contact the Office of International Services to ask about working permits and your eligibility.
 Once you have a job offer and authorization documents, you can apply for a social security number if you don't have one.
 Generally, international students do not qualify for Federal Work-Study.

 Learn more about Oregon State’s policies and resources for student employment.

 An internship is an opportunity to gain exposure to and experience in a career field of interest.
 Depending on the position, internships may be paid or unpaid, full-time or part-time and may gain you academic credit.
 Many programs at Oregon State require you to complete an internship or research experience in order to graduate.
 During an internship, students can:

 While different employers have different goals for their internships, the Career Development Center and the National Association of Colleges and Employers define a quality experience as including: